AsadUllah1010/Text-Summarization-Model-using-LLMs/README.md

 Step 7: Decode and Display the Summary
 The final step is to decode the generated summary using the tokenizer to convert the tokens back to readable text:

+# Features
+t5 - small

+# Conclusion
+By following this step-by-step approach, you can build and customize a text summarization model using LLMs like T5 with Python.
+So, to build a text summarization model, first, we need to choose a pre-trained language model like T5.
+Then, we need to tokenize the input text, which converts it into a format the model can process.
+The next step will be to use the model to generate a summary by specifying parameters like maximum length and beam search for better results.
+The final step will be to decode the generated tokens back into readable text and adjust parameters to improve the summary quality.

+# Contributing
+If you are interested in contributing to the project, please create a fork of the repository and submit a pull request.
+All contributions are welcome and appreciated.